Martin-Pitt/NexiiText5/README.md

 - Custom Emojis, e.g. 7TV?
 - Halfwidth monospace
     - Some characters/fonts render at 'half-width' rather than full-width of the em square when it comes to the monospace/fixed-width fonts.
 Should be able to squish the prim in half for these.
+- Be able to switch out to monospace for rendering code, might be combined with above.
+I think all the characters may or may not have unicode codepoints to half-width versions -- will need to double check that for other characters like +-=/%*^()[]!<>,.?'";:#~ etc

 ## Mesh